singhhitendra337/linux_the_final_boss/Day_01/notes_and_exercises.md

 3. **Package Managers:**
    - `sudo yum update` succeeds on Amazon Linux, fails on Ubuntu.
    - `sudo apt update` succeeds on Ubuntu, fails on Amazon Linux.
-   - **Explanation:** Different distributions use different package managers (yum for RHEL-based, apt for Debian-based).
+   - **Explanation:** Different distributions use different package managers (yum/dnf for RHEL-based, apt for Debian-based).

 4. **Distribution vs. Kernel:**
    - The **kernel** manages hardware resources; a **distribution** bundles the kernel with tools, package managers, and software for a complete OS.